team-monite/api-style-guide/Guidelines.md

 <details>
   <summary>Why</summary>
-  <p>REST is the most popular architectural style at the moment ([2021 State of the API | Postman](https://www.postman.com/state-of-api/api-technologies/#api-technologies)).
+  <p>REST is the most popular architectural style at the moment (<a href="https://www.postman.com/state-of-api/api-technologies/#api-technologies">2022 State of the API | Postman</a>).
 This means that this architectural style is very well-known by the majority of developers in the world; there are already a lot of tools, frameworks, libraries and best practices around REST – and therefore it provides the flattest learning curve and best developer experience for most of the developers who will be integrating with Monite.</p>
 </details>

 <details>